-Hummus is indeed a subtle and delicious blend of pure awesomeness, and I would eat it like icecream if I had the means.
-Sadly, even the basic Sainsbury’s hummus didn’t often fit into my shockingly limited budget (thank goodness for all the fruit and snacks at tea time!).
+I love the subtle and delicious flavours of hummus, and I would eat it like ice cream if I had the means.
+Sadly, even the basic Sainsbury’s hummus didn’t often fit into my shockingly limited budget.
 I might’ve taken a cue from Rebekah and made it myself, if I had known then how easy it actually is.
 Thankfully, now I do.

 I have no idea how much hummus costs in the store, but the cost of homemade is minimal, for maximum flavour and nutrition impact.